Marquinhos Pedroso

-Marcos "Marquinhos" Garbellotto Silveira Pedroso (born 4 October 1993) is a Brazilian professional footballer who plays as a left back for Liga I club CS Mioveni.
+Marcos Garbellotto Silveira Pedroso (born 4 October 1993), better known as Marquinhos Pedroso, is a Brazilian professional footballer who plays as a left-back for Marcílio Dias.

 Career

-Figueirense FC
+Figueirense

-He made his professional debut for Figueirense FC at age 18.
+Pedroso made his professional debut for Figueirense at age 18.
 During his career in Figueirense, he was loaned out many times.
-In 2013 he was loaned to Guarani FC, and in 2014 he was loaned to Gremio.
+In 2013 he was loaned to Guarani, and in 2014 he was loaned to Grêmio.
 In 2017, Marquinhos played in Turkey, while being loaned to Gaziantepspor.
 Later that year he was loaned to Ferencvárosi TC in Hungary.

 FC Dallas

 Pedroso was signed by FC Dallas on 5 July 2018.
 He was waived by FC Dallas on 3 May 2019.
 He played a total of 15 MLS games for Dallas.

 D.C.
 United

 Pedroso joined D.C.
 United on 3 May 2019 after United traded their 2020 MLS SuperDraft first round pick in exchange for $100,000 GAM from FC Dallas.

 He debuted against Sporting KC on 12 May 2019, where Pedroso and D.C. went on to win 1–0.
 D.C.
 United did not exercise his contract option after the 2019 season.